davery22/conveyor/design-notes/00-plan.md

 Discuss:

 Capability models
-- A Sink demands a stronger capability from its [Step]Source - the capability to poll()
+- A Sink demands a stronger capability from its [Step]Source - the capability to pull()
-- A Source demands a stronger capability from its [Step]Sink - the capability to offer()
+- A Source demands a stronger capability from its [Step]Sink - the capability to push()
 - An operator can sometimes provide a stronger capability by demanding a stronger capability from its inputs
-- The capability to #poll/#offer implies that the [Step]Source/Sink does not have a long-lived asynchronous scope
+- The capability to #pull/#push implies that the [Step]Source/Sink does not have a long-lived asynchronous scope

 Discuss: